Cyberpsychology: Psychotherapy in cyberspace

 Psychotherapy in cyberspace is also known as cybertherapy or e-therapy.
 The first instance of this practice did not include interaction with a human, but rather a program called ELIZA, which was designed by Joseph Weizenbaum to answer questions and concerns with basic Rogerian responses.
 ELIZA proved to be so convincing that many people either mistook the program for human, or became emotionally attached to it.

 In online counseling, a person e-mails or chats online with a therapist.
 There are also new applications of technology within psychology and healthcare which utilize augmented and virtual reality components—for example in pain management treatment, PTSD treatment, use of avatars in virtual environments, and self- and clinician-guided computerized cognitive behavior therapies.
 The voluminous work of Azy Barak (University of Haifa) and a growing number of researchers in the US and UK gives strong evidence to the efficacy (and sometimes superiority) of Internet-facilitated, computer-assisted treatments relative to 'traditional' in-office-only approaches.
 The UK's National Health Service now recognizes CCBT (computerized cognitive behavioral therapy) as the preferred method of treatment for mild-to-moderate presentations of anxiety and depression.
-Applications in psychology and medicine also include such innovations as the "Virtual Patient" and other virtual/augmented reality programs which can provide trainees with simulated intake sessions while also providing a means for supplementing clinical supervision.

-Many controversies related to e-therapy have arisen in the context of ethical guidelines and considerations.
+Impacts on mental health

+ADHD

+An emerging body of research suggests that internet addiction and excessive social media usage or gaming activity may be more prevalent in ADHD individuals due to people diagnosed with ADHD being more likely to struggling with organizing or managing time.
+Male college students are more likely than women college students to be screened positively for adult ADHD; however, the overall association between Internet addiction and attention deficit is more significant in females.
+In the view of Dr. Robert Melillo, founder of the Brain Balance Program, "When kids play computer games, their minds are processing information in a much different way than kids who are, say, running around on a playground...
+Recent studies have shown that playing computer games only builds very short-term attention that needs to be rewarded frequently."